 - To make cupcakes, all you need to do is reduce the baking time — start checking at 15mins or so.

 - If you can find frozen pineapple concentrate try that (thawed, at room temperature) instead of pineapple juice in the cake layers.
-It will likely give a stronger flavour.
+It will likely give a stronger flavor.

-- The pineapple flavour in the buttercream wasn’t very strong.
+- The pineapple flavor in the buttercream wasn’t very strong.
 If you can’t find freeze-dried pineapple, just skip it altogether or pair it with a coconut buttercream instead!